sigsep/sigsep-mus-db/README.md

 ```python
 mus.test(my_function)
 ```
-This test makes sure the user provided output is compatible to the mustools framework.
+This test makes sure the user provided output is compatible to the musdb framework.
 The function returns `True` if the test succeeds.

 #### Processing the full MUS